moshisora/milcotaker/README.md

 ## milcotaker

-This repository is the development repository of application for note take using Milkcocoa real time data transmission service.
+This repository is the development repository of application for note-taking using Milkcocoa real time data transmission service.

 ## Using